Cyberdevs-IM/CloverInstall/README.md

 Master will be used to host the required file needs for Clover.

 If you would like to contribute to this repo and make it more accurate and successful for other hackintoshers please create a account and do a so.
 Use the Issues tracker for any issues or mistakes that are in the tutorials or files.

+**Disclaimer**
+Using the latest FakeSMC.kext can cause older verions of macOS (OS X) to not boot, always test the latest files on a USB before updating your current working solution!